expressjs/expressjs.com/4x/en/api/req-signedCookies.md

-This object requires the `cookieParser(secret)` middleware for use.
-It contains signed cookies sent by the user-agent, unsigned and ready for use.
+When using [cookie-parser](https://www.npmjs.com/package/cookie-parser) middleware, this property contains signed cookies sent by the request, unsigned and ready for use.
 Signed cookies reside in a different object to show developer intent; otherwise, a malicious attack could be placed on `req.cookie` values (which are easy to spoof).
-Note that signing a cookie does not make it "hidden" or encrypted; this simply prevents tampering (because the secret used to sign is private).
-If no signed cookies are sent, it defaults to `{}`.
+Note that signing a cookie does not make it "hidden" or encrypted; but simply prevents tampering (because the secret used to sign is private).
+If no signed cookies are sent, the property defaults to `{}`.

 ```js
 // Cookie: user=tobi.CP7AWaXDfAKIRfH49dQzKJx7sKzzSoPq7/AcBBRVwlI3